RobDoan/code-assistance-commands/templates/01-research-phase/04-experiment-summary.md

 ## → Transition to Design Phase

+### Option 1: Direct Transition (Simple Cases)

+If you have 1-2 clear solution experiments, you can move directly to Design Phase:

 ### Named Solution Experiments Ready for Design

 Based on our learning, these solution experiments are ready to move to Design Phase: